bbatsche/Vagrant-Setup/README.md

 ansible-playbook ansible/playbooks/deploy/ruby.yml
 ```

-The playbook will prompt you for your site's name, meaning the site vars file name you created, minus the `.yml` extension.
+The playbook will prompt you for your site's name, meaning the site vars file name you created without the `.yml` extension.
 Ansible will read your site vars file, do some basic validation, and then perform the following steps:

 - Add the remote to your local git repository
 - Push your site to production
 - Install any Node or Bower dependencies
 - Run the default Gulp and/or Grunt tasks
-- Install your framework's dependencies (composer.json/Gemfile/requirements.txt)
+- Install your framework's dependencies (based on `composer.json/composer.lock`, `Gemfile/Gemfile.lock` or `requirements.txt`)
 - Add the environment variables to the site configs
 - Migrate the database, if necessary

-The goal of these playbooks was to perform as many of the typical application setup steps as possible, without risking harm to existing data.
+The goal of these playbooks was to perform as many of the typical application setup steps as possible, while minimizing the risk to existing data.
+They will not, therefore, do any database seeding even if your framework supports it.
+You **must** seed your database by hand.

 # Vagrant Plugins (Optional)